cloudposse/github-action-auto-release/README.md

 -->

 Github Action Auto-release drafts release notes for a repo's next upcoming release and keeps those notes updated as merges are made into the default branch.

-This action will also automatically make a new release with every merge into the default branch, unless the pull request that was used for the merge has the `no-release` label.
+Under default settings, Auto-release will also cut a new release from the default branch after every merge into it.
+However, releases are not cut for merges of pull requests with a `no-release` label attached.
+In that case, the release notes are left as a draft and a release with all unreleased changes will be made the next time a pull request without the `no-release` label is merged into the default branch.

 ---